Blackboard Collaborate Web Conferencing FAQs

 Recordings are in audio/video format.

-If your meeting was recorded, your instructor or session moderator will need to retrieve the recording link and provide it to you.
-Only the instructor/session moderator has access to the link for the recording.
+If your meeting was recorded, your instructor or session moderator will be able to retrieve the recording link and provide it to you.
+Many Canvas course sites list the recordings page on the "Collaborate Rooms" page.

 If you are a session moderator and are not familiar with the process for retrieving a recording link, please see the SAS Recording Settings and Link Management Quick Reference Guide, specifically the section labeled "Retrieving Recording Links".